 Bikes can be a great garage sale find, but it’s important to take them for a test drive before you commit to the purchase.
-Hardcore bargain-hunters might consider bringing a wrench to adjust the seat and get a real feel for how it rides.
-Ask the seller the right questions: Do you store it outside?
-When’s the last time you replaced the tubes?
-What’s the status of the brake pads?
+Hardcore bargain-hunters might consider bringing a wrench to adjust the seat and get a real feel for how it rides, paying particular attention to the condition of the brakes and tires.
+(Although tires can always be filled with more air, check the treads for wear and the sidewalls for cracking.)
 For kids’ bikes, the owner’s children might not have used the item much before they outgrew it, but ask.
-With scooters, if the frame is solid you can often replace missing or worn parts (handlebar covers, brakes, wheels) for much less than the cost of a new one.
-Check the maker’s website when you get home.

-A lot of people lose interest in their treadmills quickly, which means you can get the equipment you’ve been looking for at half the price or better.
 This is one of the best garage sale finds!
-Look for big-ticket items as well as other indoor merch like hand weights in the spring, when New Year’s Resolutions are long forgotten.
+A lot of people lose interest in their fitness gear quickly, which means you can get the equipment you’ve been looking for at half the price or better.
+Look for big-ticket items (elliptical machines, treadmills) as well as other indoor merch like hand weights in the spring, when New Year’s resolutions are long forgotten.
 Research the equipment first: It’s important to know where certain machines tend to wear out the most.

-Bulk up your home library with new favorite reads, especially children’s books (kids outgrow their books quickly as their reading comprehension increases) and hardcover classics.
-Another tip: If a family in your kids’ school is throwing a sale, go.
-You’ll score next-year’s textbooks and other school reading material for less than full price, making this one of the best garage sale finds.
+Bulk up your home library with new favourite reads, especially children’s books (kids outgrow their books quickly as their reading comprehension increases) and hardcover classics.